At first glance, shares in international travel group TUI (LSE: TUI) look like an attractive income investment.

 - How I'd invest £1k in a Stocks and Shares ISA today to retire early

-Rupert Hargreaves owns no share mentioned.
-The Motley Fool UK has recommended Pearson.
+Rupert Hargreaves owns shares in ITV.
+The Motley Fool UK has recommended ITV.
 Views expressed on the companies mentioned in this article are those of the writer and therefore may differ from the official recommendations we make in our subscription services such as Share Advisor, Hidden Winners and Pro.
 Here at The Motley Fool we believe that considering a diverse range of insights makes us better investors.

 Motley Fool UK 2019